 What is Unique About Our Welding Program?

 Job opportunities are best for welders that are trained in the latest technologies.
-This training can be obtains at JJC and its state-of-the-art welding facility.
+This training can be obtained at JJC's state-of-the-art welding facility.

 What Are My Career Opportunities?